EngineersBox/cassandra-benchmarking/README.md

 ### Configuration

-Ensure you set the addresses for the Cassandra instance and collector instances within the `config/otel/otel-collector.properties` and `config/otel/otel-instance.properties` config files.
+1. Ensure you set the values of any templates within the following config files:
+    * `config/otel/otel-collector.properties`
+    * `config/otel/otel-collector-config.yaml`
+    * `config/otel/otel-instance.properties`
+    * `config/otel/otel-instance-config.yaml`
+    * `docker/instance/.env`

-Choose any additional appropriate configurations for Cassandra within the `config/cassandra` directory.
+2. Choose any additional appropriate configurations for Cassandra within the `config/cassandra` directory.

-This repo relies on the `vmprobe` utility, so make sure that is installed with your favourite package manager.
+3. This repo relies on the `vmprobe` utility, so make sure that is installed with your favourite package manager.
+4. Set up the desired keyspace and table mappings for metrics to be collected in `config/otel/jmx/jmx.groovy` in the last part of the `__instrumentCassandra()` function.
+5. Ensure you use the `scripts/apply_iptables_rules.sh` script to set up the required port access between servers if you are using a remote configuration.
+6. Configure the RMI server host in `config/cassandra/cassandra-env.sh` according to the isntructions in the template parameter

 ### Casandra